In Depth: Spine and Nerves

 - Lumbar: The five lumbar vertebrae are among the largest and do much of the work of supporting the body’s weight.

 - Sacral: This section has only one bone: the sacrum.
-Although considered one bone, it is actually several vertebrae fused together.
+Although considered one bone, it is actually comprised of five vertebrae fused together.
 The sacrum is part of the pelvis.

 - Coccygeal: This section is similar to the sacral.
-It contains a single bone, the coccyx (tailbone), that is made up of several fused vertebrae.
-Also part of the pelvis, the coccyx is a remnant of an ancient body part: a tail.
+It contains a single bone, the coccyx (tailbone), which is made up of three to five fused vertebrae.

 Most vertebrae are identified by a letter-number combination based on where they are in the spine.
 The atlas is also known as C1 because it is the first cervical vertebra; T11 is the 11th thoracic vertebra.
 There are seven cervical vertebrae at the top, followed by 11 thoracic vertebrae, five lumbar vertebrae at the lower back, and five fused vertebrae at the bottom to create the sacrum.
 The coccyx, or tailbone, is the lowest bone of the spinal column.